Listed in: Geology, as GEOL-291

 In addition to hands on classroom laboratory assignments and local in-person field trips, lab activities will take advantage of a range of innovative digital technologies- gigapan images, animations, Google Earth visuals -to achieve the learning goals of Structural Geology.

 Three hours of lecture and three hours of laboratory each week.

 Requisite: GEOL 111.
-Fall semester.
-Professor Harms and Visiting Professor Bernard.
+Spring semester.
+Professor Bernard.